makuachteny/Higher_level_programming/python-hello_world/README.md

-File 9-easter_egg.py Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line
+File 8-concat_edges.py Complete this source code to print object-oriented programming with Python, followed by a new line